googleapis/google-cloud-dotnet/NEWAPI.md

 ---------------------

 As everything is generated other than the API catalog change, the PR can be merged on green.
+Of course, a second pair of eyes on the change is always useful.

 Step 11 (Optional): Release the first package for the API
 ---------------------------------------------------------